iPhoto is clumsy when you're using Lightroom.

 This folder is a package-content folder.

 Therefore, you have to "jailbreak" your photographs from this folder "jail."

 Backup the photographs you have in iPhoto by exporting them.

 The exported photographs won't be organized into Events.

-However, you'll have your photographs in case one of the programs you're using does something dastardly.
+However, you'll have your photographs in case one of the "jailbreak" programs below does something dastardly.

 In iPhoto, do the following.